buxtonpaul/raytrace_challenge/README.md

 ----

 # Todo
+- [ ] Improve float_equals to handle zero
+- [ ] Implement pre_inverse of objects transformations
 - [ ] Add doxygen comments
-- [ ] Refactor shape and intersection files
+- [ ] Refactor cmake and folders to be cleaner
-- [ ] Implement pre_inverse of objects transformations
-- [ ] Improve float_equals to handle zero
 - [ ] Implment other point/vector functions/tests.
 Try ad tidy up operators again (VECTOR-VECTOR)
-- [ ] Implement vector negate
+- [ ] Refactor shape and intersection files
 - [ ] Rework using slices....
+- [x] Implement vector negate
+- [x] Look at gtest shared setup.
-- [ ] Rework color to use RGB inputs
+- [x] Rework color to use RGB inputs
-- [ ] Look at gtest shared setup.
 - [x] Enable use of pre-build gtest.
 - [x] Move Vector and Point to inherted classes with raytuple as the base class
 - [x] Implement transforms and identits as class members to allow chaining!